LVotto/neural_networks_assignments/README.md

 # neural_networks_assignments
-Solutions to assignments for a neural network course.
+Solutions to assignments for course on neural networks.